wordnik/wordnik.github.com/index.md

 ## Sample Posts

-This blog contains sample posts which help stage pages and blog data.
+Blog contains sample posts which help stage pages and blog data.
 When you don't need the samples anymore just delete the `_posts/core-samples` folder.

     $ rm -rf _posts/core-samples